 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Online Form: Retirement Election Allow members to securely submit a retirement election online through the My LACERA member portal.
-FY 2019-20 SY BE, LS, MS Current Update Significant progression which will serve a application and e suspension of inreopen the MSC. as the tem lection has person ap plate for an o s been postp nline election oned due to C form.
-Testing o of the revised he temporary
+FY 2019-20 SY BE, LS, MS Current Update Significant progress has been made on designing a new retirement application, which will serve as the template for an online election form.
+Testing of the revised application and election has been postponed due to COVID-19 and the temporary suspension of in-person appointments.
+We will re-evaluate the timetable once we reopen the MSC.